emmanueljordy/robustPortfolio/README.md

 ## References

 * Menvouta, E. J., Serneels, S., & Verdonck, T. (2023).
 Portfolio optimization using cellwise robust association measures and clustering methods with application to highly volatile markets.
-The Journal of Finance and Data Science, 9, 100097.
+The Journal of Finance and Data Science, Volume 55, Part B, July 2023, 103969.